 which comprises the three precise inputs, the $Z$-boson mass $m_Z$, the Fermi constant $G_\mu$, and the fine structure constant $\alpha$.
-Here the one-loop corrections are contained in $\Delta r$ as
+Here the one-loop corrections to $\Delta r$ can be expressed as

-where within the NP part, $\Sigma^W(0)$ expresses the self-energy of the renormalized $W$-boson, and the vertex and box corrections to the $\mu\to\nu_\mu e\bar{\nu_e}$ decay are denoted by $h^v$ and $h^b$, respectively.
-In the MSSM, the pure squarks (sleptons) only engage the self-energy sector at one-loop level.
+where the SM part $\Delta r^{\rm SM}$ is derived first in Refs.~\cite{Sirlin:1980nh,Marciano:1980pb}.
+Within the NP part, the self-energy of the renormalized $W$-boson is denoted by $h^s$, and the vertex and box corrections to the $\mu\to\nu_\mu e\bar{\nu_e}$ decay are denoted by $h^v$ and $h^b$, respectively.
+In the MSSM, the pure squarks (sleptons) only engage the self-energy sector at the one-loop level.
 The corrections to the vertex and box involve charginos and neutralinos.
 Among these one-loop contributions in the MSSM, the dominant contribution to $m_W$ is the one-loop diagrams involving pure squarks.
-Instead, in this work we focus on the vertex corrections $h^v$ affected by the $\lambda'$-coupling in the $R$-parity violating MSSM (RPV-MSSM).
+This dominant part in $h^s$ can be expressed by~\cite{Heinemeyer:2004gx}